-Upon completion of this offering, we will have ADSs outstanding, representing approximately % of our total outstanding ordinary shares, assuming the underwriters do not exercise their option to purchase additional ADSs.
+Upon completion of this offering, we will have 457,343,207 ADSs outstanding (which takes into account the 346,004,747 ADSs held by the selling shareholders and certain of our other pre-IPO shareholders as of the date of this prospectus, but excludes the 15,000,000 ADSs reserved for future issuances upon the exercise or vesting of awards granted under our Share Incentive Plan), representing approximately 33.1% of our total outstanding ordinary shares.
 All of the ADSs sold in this offering will be freely transferable by persons other than by our "affiliates" without restriction or further registration under the Securities Act.
 Sales of substantial amounts of our ADSs in the public market could adversely affect prevailing market prices of our ADSs.
 Although our ADSs are listed on NASDAQ, we cannot assure you that a regular trading market for our ADSs will sustain or continue to exist.
 We do not expect that a trading market will develop for our ordinary shares not represented by the ADSs.